darwinanddavis/DataPortfolio/30daymapchallenge.md

 * What species are least vulnerable to attack (disease, climate, pollution) and are these species prioritised in future urban planning?
 <br>

 Zoom and tilt (hold CMD/CTRL) around the map to explore hotspots for given trees based on height and age.
+Press the down arrow or use the up/down webpage scroll bar if the legend is chopped off.

 ### [Click for full map](https://darwinanddavis.github.io/worldmaps/30daymap2020/day11) (best in Safari, for some reason)